coiled/dask-bigquery/README.md

 )
 ```

 Before loading data into BigQuery, `to_gbq` writes intermediary Parquet to a Google Storage bucket.
-Default bucket name is `dask-bigquery-tmp`.
-You can provide a diferent bucket name by setting the parameter: `bucket="my-gs-bucket"`.
+Bucket name should be provided, example: `bucket="my-gs-bucket"`.
 After the job is done, the intermediary data is deleted.

-If you're using a persistent bucket, we recommend configuring a retention policy that ensures the data is cleaned up even in case of job failures.
+We recommend configuring a retention policy for the bucket to ensure the data is cleaned up even in case of job failures.

 ## Run tests locally